Buying a Condo in Phuket: The Ultimate Guide

 Laguna Phuket

-Should You Buy a Condo in Phuket?
+Should You Buy Real Estate in Phuket?

 We have gone on the record in the past as to why you shouldn’t buy a condo in Thailand.
 Ten or twenty years ago, it would have been a fantastic investment.